Skip to main content

 Seller-managed operations

-Sellers can use ambient agents to watch customer deployments they manage.
-A seller support agent can notice a failed customer install, inspect the deployment, compare it to existing change requests, and draft a fix for review.
+Sellers can use ambient agents to watch customer installs they manage.
+A seller support agent can notice a failed customer install, inspect the installation, compare it to existing change requests, and draft a fix for review.
 The customer still owns the workspace.
 The agent’s access follows the workspace grants and policies configured for that relationship.

 Configure an agent